 'Day Of Action' For Education Unites California

-SAN DIEGO Hundreds of demonstrations and marches are taking place in California and in San Diego County today.
+Hundreds of demonstrations and marches are taking place in California and in San Diego County today.
 Students and teachers are protesting against further state education budget cuts in what’s called “A Day of Action.”

 This is first time in recent history that student and teachers at all levels of public education are coming together on the same day to protest.
 Students at San Diego State University have a unique message.